Tippmann TPX: Extra Magazines

 Tippmann includes in their basic TPX pistol package two magazines.
 Extra magazines made by Tippmann can be bought in pairs, and provide for more paintballs to be carried without having to reload the magazines on the field.
 Each magazine is exactly the same as the two provided with the stock marker, and are loaded and used the same.

 After-market barrels

 Traditionally, after-market barrels are designed for most paintball markers.
 Tippmann's TPX is no exception, as there have been numerous barrels made to modify the performance and accuracy of the marker.
 After-market barrels are often used to enhance accuracy.
 Hammerhead has designed a rifled barrel that is compatible with the TPX.
 BT's APEX barrel can also be used with the TPX paintball pistol, and is designed to enhance distance and accuracy, and propel paintballs around obstacles.
 Other after-market barrels made for the TPX are designed to enhance the aesthetic appeal of the marker such as RAP4's silencer barrel.
-All TPX barrels are also compatible with the Tippmann A-5 and Tippmann X7 markers as the threading of these barrels are all the same.
+All TPX barrels are also compatible with the Tippmann A-5 and Tippmann X7 markers as the threading of these barrels is all the same.